maikel/tutorial_stdexec/Readme.md

 While it may seem basic, there is a family of time-related algorithms—like setting timeouts for other operations where the notion of a `timed_scheduler` helps us to implement them.

 Let's consider for a moment a generic timeout algorithm that takes any input sender and a timeout duration and it will complete with a timeout error if the timer expires before the input sender can complete.
-This algorithm will have two child operations:
+The generic version of algorithm will have two child operations:

 1. the operation associated with the input sender
-2. another timer operation
+2. and another timer operation

+When one of the two operations complete a stop request for the second operation will be made.
-In the case where the input sender completes in-time we need to stop the second operation early.
+In the case where the input sender completes in-time we need to stop the timer operation early.
 Remember, that we embrace structured concurrency and we need to wait for all child operations to complete before we can complete the whole timeout operation.

 ## Cancellation with Stoppable Tokens